Memories of Living in the City 1950–1953

 The first apartment I can remember living in was a small first-floor apartment on South 63rd Street in West Allis, Wisconsin.
 We lived one-half block from Greenfield Avenue. and about one or two blocks from National Avenue which ran all the way into the city of Milwaukee.

 In reality, we didn't live alone on the first floor at 1338 South 63rd Street.
-We shared the first floor with a woman who lived in an adjoining small apartment separated only by a passage which led up to a shared bathroom between the first and second floors.
+We shared the first floor with a woman who lived in an adjoining small apartment separated only by a passage that led up to a shared bathroom between the first and second floors.
 I used to call the lady Mrs. Poo.

 Our apartment was very small having only a small kitchen, living room, and one bedroom.
 I remember sleeping on a small roll-a-way bed in the living room.